ParagNaikade/CustomerApi/README.md

 # CustomerApi
 A simple Customer API that performs CRUD operations on Customer.
+It is secured using Jwt security token mechanism.

 If you are using Visual Studio 17, then set Host/CustomerApi.csproj as startup project.